 STATUS OF THE TPP NEGOTIATIONS

-After 19 rounds, the 12 countries have made significant progress and the negotiations are on an accelerated track toward conclusion of an ambitious, comprehensive agreement in the 2013 time frame envisioned by President Obama and the Leaders of the eleven other TPP countries.
+After 19 rounds, the 12 countries have made significant progress and the negotiations are on an accelerated track toward conclusion of an ambitious, comprehensive agreement envisioned by President Obama and the Leaders of the eleven other TPP countries.